NTNU-CSIE-SA/previousExamSystem/README.md

 ## Setting up backend (environment variables)

-### ORIGIN_FILE_PATH
-- The directory where the watermark file's original files.
-- In docker container, the directory need to set to `./origin` (If you want to change the directory, you will also need to change `docker-compose.yml` and rebuild the image)
-- Default: `./origin`

 ### TOKEN_EXPIRY_DAYS
 - The number of days the token will expire.
 - Default: 30